 celebrity

-Katy Perry, an international popstar, has won a trademark battle, marking the end of a 15-year legal feud.
+Last year, Katy Perry (real name: Katheryn Hudson), an international popstar, won a trademark battle, marking the end of a 15-year legal feud.
 The opponent?
-Katie Perry, an Australian fashion designer.
+Katie Perry (married name: Katie Taylor), an Australian fashion designer.

 ADVERTISEMENT